 - Our curriculum offers significant cross-curricula learning opportunities to ensure pupils make significant personal development.

-- Our core subjects are English, Maths and PSHE.
+- Our core subjects are English, Maths, PSHE, Physical Development and Science.

 - Our curriculum covers a wide range of core and foundation subjects.
 We dedicate substantial time to both.

 - Our curriculum is designed to build and expand on previous skills and subject knowledge.

 - We offer a wide range of qualifications, which are selected to appropriately challenge, based on the pupil’s stage of development.